Home

 Care of Taro and Cornflower

-Care of Taro and Cornflower include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Cornflower pruning is done Prune to control growth, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Cornflower include pruning, fertilizers, watering etc. Taro pruning is done and Cornflower pruning is done Prune to control growth, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Cornflower needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants